sakis720/IE17/README.md

 IE17 is a project aimed to reverse enginner some functions from Ghostbusters The Video Game Remaster.

 This project was made aimed to learn C++ and reverse engineering.
-Also I want to clerify the code might be poorly written
+Also I want to clarify the code might be poorly written